Entering the European market for shea butter

 Quality management standards

-European buyers of natural ingredients for cosmetics are increasingly using quality management standards to assess the credibility of producers of natural ingredients for cosmetics.
+European buyers of shea butter are increasingly using quality management standards to assess the credibility of producers of shea butter.
 Adopting quality management standards gives your business credibility and a positive image because it shows your commitment to delivering high-quality ingredients.
-In addition, adopting quality management standards can also help to show that you comply with mandatory requirements.
+Adopting quality management standards can also help to show that you comply with mandatory requirements.

-Therefore, consider adopting quality management standards to increase the quality of your shea butter and to make your company more appealing to buyers.
-Examples include ISO 2200 and ISO 9001:2015 from the International Organization for Standardization and Food Safety System Certification (FSSC) 2200.
+Consider adopting quality management standards to increase the quality of your shea butter.
+Examples include ISO 22000 and ISO 9001:2015 from the International Organization for Standardization and Food Safety System Certification (FSSC) 22000.
 Other common guidelines you should consider following include Good Agricultural and Collection Practices and Hazard Analysis and Critical Control Points.

 - Make sure to inform European buyers of the standards you meet and promote this information on your website and marketing materials.
 This may provide you with an advantage over competitors, as buyers look for these standards when assessing producers.
 Guru Nanak Oil Mills is an example of a successful Ugandan exporter of shea butter doing this.